-A list of the top 10 mistakes made by digital artists.
+A list of the top 10 digital art mistakes.
 Learn about these common mistakes and discover solutions to correct them.
 Whether you are a beginner or a professional artist, these tips will help you improve your digital art skills.

 These are some quick tips from my YouTube video.
 Watch the full tutorial for more details on each topic.